shakna-israel/NecromancersApprentice/docs/015-Chapter-Fifteen.md

 Kyle shrugged, "Suit yourself."

-Fiona's eyes bulged as the gates swung open and Kyle walked through unimpeded, and she stared, "ThatÖ That wasÖ Enchanted."
+Fiona's eyes bulged as the gates swung open and Kyle walked through unimpeded, and she stared, "That≈†That was≈†Enchanted."

 Kyle nodded, "Yep.
 Designed to make sure that the entire Elvish Kingdom would go on alert if someone other than the gatekeeper or royalty opened the gate.
 Also meant to unleash something to do with fire and growing trees.
 Not quite sure how that would actually work."